 The broker is responsible for failure detection of the traced entity and reporting the status of the traced entity to the trackers.
-The traces reported by the broker to the trackers, and summarized in Table 1, include the following
+The traces reported by the broker to the trackers, and summarized in Table 1, include:

-- Constant updates on the continued availability of a traced resource - Information about individual pings initiated by a broker - Change in the status of a traced entity - State transition information about a traced entity - Information pertaining to network usage and the load at a given traced entity
+• Constant updates on the continued availability of a traced resource

+- Information about individual pings initiated by a broker - Change in the status of a traced entity - State transition information about a traced entity - Information pertaining to network usage and the load at a given traced entity

-Messages issued by a traced entity to the tracing broker are published over /Constrained/Traces/Broker/Subscribe-Only/Limited/Trace-Topic/SessionId, while messages issued by a tracking broker to the traced entity issued are over /Constrained/Traces/Entity-ID/Subscribe-Only/Trace-Topic/SessionId.
+Messages issued by a traced entity to the tracing broker are published over /Constrained/Traces/Broker/ Subscribe-Only/Limited/TraceTopic/SessionId, while messages issued by a tracking broker to the traced entity are issued over /Constrained/Traces/Entity-ID/ Subscribe-Only/Trace-Topic/SessionId.

-Trace type Description

-INITIALIZING, This is the state information

-RECOVERING, READY or reported by a traced entity

-SHUTDOWN to a broker.

-FAILURE_SUSPICION, Broker generated traces

-FAILED, DISCONNECT about an entity's failure detection

-GUAGE_INTEREST Trace to gauge interest

-among trackers in tracing an

-entity

-JOIN, Trace issued when an entity

-REVERTING_TO has requested tracing, and

-SILENT_MODE when it has decided to

-disable tracing.

-ALLS_WELL Heartbeats issued at regular

-intervals indicating that an

-entity is still active

-LOAD INFORMATION Indicates the load

-information at an entity:

-CPU Info, Memory Usage

-and Workload

-NETWORK_METRICS Metrics about the network

-realm in which an entity

-operates: Loss rates, transit

-delay and bandwidth

-Table 1: Traces reported by a broker to the
+Trace type Description INITIALIZING, RECOVERING, READY or This is the state information reported by a traced entity SHUTDOWN to a broker.
+FAILURE_SUSPICION, FAILED, DISCONNECT Broker generated traces about an entity's failure detection GUAGE_INTEREST Trace to gauge interest among trackers in tracing an entity JOIN, REVERTING_TO SILENT_MODE Trace issued when an entity has requested tracing , and when it has decided to disable tracing .
+ALLS_WELL Heartbeats issued at regular intervals indicating that an entity is still active LOAD_INFORMATION Indicates the load information at an entity: CPU Info, Memory Usage and Workload NETWORK_METRICS Metrics about the network realm in which an entity operates: Loss rates, transit delay and bandwidth